Jhalakjain19/Intern_debt_analysis/README.md

 ## Approaches

-SQL, Tableau, Power BI or  any tools and techniques as per convenience.
+Use SQL, Tableau, Power BI or  any tools and techniques as per convenience.
 Here ,I have used Tableau to visualize the data.
 ## Tech Stack

 ->JUPTER NOTEBOOK